ckempke/UnityTerrainGeneration/docs/performance-1.md

 The standard .NET runtime offers __Task__ objects, which are fundamentally similar.
 Tasks are integrated with *async/await* so that you can use the same syntax, but _await_ on a function that returns a Task is actually waiting for that Task's thread to complete.
 (You can also aggregate Tasks with a list of array, and then await "Any" or "All" of them completing.)

 Again, the exact syntax is left for more specific sites on the Internet to provide.
+Also note that the Jobs system has some   integration with the "Boost" compiler, and I'm not sure that's necessarily true of Tasks, if you want that extra functionality.
+That said, I'm not a big fan of libraries that replace something already built into the language with functionally identical replacements.

 But there are some takeaways here:   The first is:  Jobs or Tasks are how you get more work done in the same time.
 They're actually happening in parallel, usually on different cores of the hardware itself.
 If you've got a lot of these running, they'll all complete in the time that would be taken by the single longest one if you were running them sequentially.